Emotion Recognition in Signers: Experiments

 If GFEs really obscure affective cues, selecting non-signing temporal segments used for FER should improve the recognition performance.
 This has been theoretically expected but has not been verified quantitatively yet.
 Especially, by observation, post-signing segments seem to be emotionally salient, at least in acted eJSL.

-Therefore, we compare the following three strategies: (1) using full clip, which is equivalent to the previous experiment settings for Table~\ref{tab:H1_bobsl_C} and Table~\ref{tab:H1_ejsl}; (2) randomly selecting a 2-second segment in each clip; and (3) using the last 2-second segment in each clip.
+Therefore, we compare the following three strategies: (1) using full clip, which is equivalent to the previous experiment settings for Table~\ref{tab:H1_bobsl_C} and Table~\ref{tab:H1_ejsl}; (2) randomly selecting a 2-second segment in each clip; and (3) using the post-signing 2-second segment in each clip.\footnote{We extracted the post-signing segment automatically using motion intensity, for we instructed signers to remain still for 3 seconds after signing each sentence.}

 As expected, the results shown in Table~\ref{tab:segmentation_comparision} confirm temporal segment selection of non-signing or emotionally salient segments is quite effective.